 Our walk takes us north alongside the River Ure up to Low Ellington, then along a mixture of tracks, lanes and quiet roads through the villages of Ellingstring and Healey.
 We continue to walk on field paths before joining a stretch of the Ripon Rowel Walk which takes us back to the pretty Market Town of Masham.

 Richmond has a long and illustrious horse racing history dating from the 16th Century until the closure of the Low Moor Racecourse in 1891.
-The area is now owned and administered by The Burgage Pastures Committee who permit public access to the land.
-The route will take the group across the racecourse site and then climb up the beautiful and surprisingly isolated valley of Coalsgarth with its old limestone kilns and abandoned farmhouses to Coalsgarth Gate.
-Here the trail takes the bridle path up hill to The High Moor, the first of the possible original sites of horse racing in Richmond before the move to The Low Moor.
-The route will then return via The Out Moor to cross the Marske Road to the other ‘High Moor’ which has traditionally been held to be the site of Richmond’s annual races before 1765.
-The route will return via Willance’s Leap and take in two of the famous racing stables on the Hurgill Road before returning to the Low Moor to complete the final furlong!
-Leader Graham Berry, who will be giving a Festival talk on his book on Wednesday 22nd, will describe the rich history of the various racing landmarks on the route which has recently been published by the Burgage Pastures Committee as ‘A Short History of Richmond Racecourse and its Grandstand’.
+The route goes across the racecourse site and then climbs up the beautiful and surprisingly isolated valley of Coalsgarth with its old limestone kilns and abandoned farmhouses.
+We walk up hill to The High Moor, the first of the possible original sites of horse racing in Richmond before the move to The Low Moor.
+The route will then return to the other ‘High Moor’ which has traditionally been held to be the site of Richmond’s annual races before 1765.
+We visit Willance’s Leap and two famous racing stables before returning to the Low Moor to complete the final furlong!
+Leader Graham Berry will describe the rich history of the various racing landmarks on the route.
+He will be giving a Festival talk (E9) on Wednesday 22nd September based on his book which has recently been published by the Burgage Pastures Committee as ‘A Short History of Richmond Racecourse and its Grandstand’.